 06 | ART & CRAFT SUPPLIES

 Art & craft supplies have a knack for getting disorganized fast.
 Not to mention they also have a tendency to end up all over your home.
-If your kid is the next Van Gogh, it may time you get their art & craft supplies a little more organized.
+If your kid is the next Van Gogh, it may be time to get their art & craft supplies a little more organized.

 - Mix and match bins, baskets, and drawers.
 Use different shapes, varieties, and sizes to make sure everything has a home.

 - Invest in a 3-tiered rolling cart…or two.
-What a great way to keep all supplies neatly organized together with the convenience of being able to move it from room to room.
+What a great way to keep all supplies neatly organized together with the convenience of being able to move them from room to room.

 - Create a permanent art station.
 Add a pegboard to the wall to keep all supplies organized and easy to find.